VeroLabeau/Coursera_Capstone_Project/README.md

 This repository contains the following files:

-    The `2020 Coursera Capstone Report.pdf`file is the PDF report of the project.
-It contains detailed explanation of the stages of the project.
+   The `2020 Coursera Capstone Report` is the PDF report of the project and contains detailed explanation of the stages of the project.

-    The '2020 Coursera Capstone Notebook.ipynb' file is the Jupyter notebook that contains all the code used to conduct the project.
+   The `2020 Coursera Capstone Notebook` file is the Jupyter notebook that contains all the code used to conduct the project.